-Employees who use the College's computers inappropriately or excessively for personal and private purposes will be dealt with under the College's disciplinary procedure.
+Employees who use the College's devices inappropriately or excessively for personal and private purposes will be dealt with under the College's disciplinary procedure.

-Intentional interference with the College's computer hardware, software or network, or the unauthorised use or sharing of personal data constitutes gross misconduct and may result in summary dismissal.
+Intentional interference with the College's devices, other computer hardware, software or network, or the unauthorised use or sharing of personal data constitutes gross misconduct and may result in summary dismissal.